mairyy/Multi-Intent-Recognition/README.md

 - Make sure your directory resembles this: https://github.com/mairyy/Multi-Intent-Recognition/blob/main/comet-commonsense/directory.md

-- Put your text files you want to generate relations into input folder
+- Put your text files you want to generate relations into `input/`

 - Generate relations by running the following code: